-The Contractor may accept or deny placement referrals in accordance with the needs of the referred youth or youth in their care.
 Placement denials shall focus on specific reasons, including, but not limited to the following:

-- 1) Needs of the youth are greater than the staff the Contractors can safely manage.
-The Contractor must describe the specific needs that they are unable to meet. - 2) The youth does not fit within the age requirements of the facility - 3) The histories and experiences of a youth already placed at the facility are contrary to the best interests of the youth seeking placement (e.g., the youth is the victim of another resident already placed) - 4) The youth's mental health or behavioral health needs cannot be met under the RCC's or QRTP's programming expectations.
+- 1) The Contractor has determined that the youth's needs are greater than the facility can manage safely and can explain why. - 2) The youth does not fit within the age requirements of the facility based on the facility's licensing expectations. - 3) The histories and experiences of a youth already placed at the facility are contrary to the best interests of the youth seeking placement (e.g., the youth is the victim of another resident already placed) - 4) The youth's mental health or behavioral health needs cannot be met under the RCC's programming expectations.

-For youth accepted into the Contractor's facility, should also document the following:
+At the time of discharge for youth legally placed in the facility, the Contractor should document the following:

-- The length of stay in the RCC from placement to discharge - Where the child is discharged to, e.g., reunification, relative care, non-relative care, foster home, treatment foster home, another RCC, group home, or that the child is missing from care, etc. - If the Contractor requested a change in placement before the youth completes treatment, the specific reasons for discharge of the youth.
+- Where the child is discharged to, e.g., reunification, relative care, non-relative care, foster home, treatment foster home, another RCC, group home, or that the child is missing from care. - If the Contractor requested a change in placement before the youth completes treatment, the specific reasons for discharge of the youth.

-RCC or QRTP Holds
+RCC Holds

-DMCPS may place an RCC or QRTP "on hold" for new placement referrals for reasons including, but not limited to, the following:
+DMCPS may place an RCC "on hold" for new placement referrals for reasons including, but not limited to, the following:

-- 1) New allegations of maltreatment in the RCC or QRTP - 2) Identification of placement danger threat(s) - 3) Concerns with the quality of care provided to residents - 4) Financial instability of entity - 5) RCC or QRTP staff shortages that prohibit the best quality of care of the youth
+- 1) New allegations of maltreatment in the RCC - 2) Identification of placement danger threat(s) - 3) Concerns with the quality of care provided to residents - A. This includes ongoing concerns that continue to be prevalent or no noticeable change in action based on a previous allegation of maltreatment - 4) Financial instability of entity - 5) RCC staff shortages that prohibit the best quality of care of the youth

-If DMCPS places a "hold" on a specific RCC or QRTP, the DMCPS Contract Administrator will notify the Contractor via email within 1 business day of this decision.
+If DMCPS places an RCC "on hold" the DMCPS Contract Administrator will notify the Contractor via email within 1 business day of this decision.